-The proposed project would replace an existing vacant lot (formerly a gas station) with a 58-foot-tall building constructed to the Van Ness Avenue and 15th Street property lines.
-The proposed building is consistent with the height and bulk controls and the proposed uses are permitted with the UMU zoning controls of the site analyzed in the Eastern Neighborhoods Final EIR.
+The proposed project would intensify uses in the project vicinity by constructing a new residential building, which would consist of an approximately 65-foot tall, 117,198 square foot residential building containing 104 residential units, 78 off-street parking spaces, and 40 bicycle parking spaces.
+However, the new land use would not have an effect on the character of the vicinity beyond what was identified in the Eastern Neighborhoods Final EIR.
+The proposed building is consistent with the height and bulk controls and the proposed uses are permitted within the Urban Mixed Use (UMU) District zoning controls.
 Further, the project is proposed on an in-fill site, and would not substantially impact upon the existing character of the vicinity and would not physically divide an established community.